fgarofalo56/csa-inabox-docs/project-planning/TASK.md

   - [x] Delta table optimization examples - Completed on 2025-08-12
 - [x] Add Serverless SQL code examples
   - [x] Complex query optimization examples - Completed on 2025-08-12
-  - [ ] External table management
+  - [x] External table management - Completed on 2025-08-04
   - [x] Performance tuning SQL queries - Completed on 2025-08-12
-- [ ] Add Azure Synapse integration code examples
+- [x] Add Azure Synapse integration code examples
-  - [ ] Integration with Azure ML
+  - [x] Integration with Azure ML - Completed on 2025-08-04
-  - [ ] Integration with Azure Purview
+  - [x] Integration with Azure Purview - Completed on 2025-08-04
-  - [ ] Integration with Azure Data Factory
+  - [x] Integration with Azure Data Factory - Completed on 2025-08-04

 ### 2. Navigation Structure Improvements

-- [ ] Create improved navigation sidebar in mkdocs.yml
+- [x] Create improved navigation sidebar in mkdocs.yml - Completed on 2025-08-04
-  - [ ] Reorganize documentation sections for better flow
+  - [x] Reorganize documentation sections for better flow - Completed on 2025-08-04
-  - [ ] Add section descriptions to improve user experience
+  - [x] Add section descriptions to improve user experience - Completed on 2025-08-04
-- [ ] Implement breadcrumbs navigation
+- [x] Implement breadcrumbs navigation - Completed on 2025-08-04
-- [ ] Add "related topics" section at the end of each document
+- [x] Add "related topics" section at the end of each document - Completed on 2025-08-04

 ### 3. Additional Diagrams

-- [ ] Create architecture diagrams for:
+- [x] Create architecture diagrams for: - Completed on 2025-08-04
-  - [ ] Serverless SQL integration patterns
+  - [x] Serverless SQL integration patterns - Completed on 2025-08-04
-  - [ ] Security implementation reference architecture
+  - [x] Security implementation reference architecture - Completed on 2025-08-04
-  - [ ] Data governance implementation
+  - [x] Data governance implementation - Completed on 2025-08-04
-- [ ] Add flowcharts for common processes:
+- [x] Add flowcharts for common processes: - Completed on 2025-08-04
-  - [ ] Troubleshooting decision tree
+  - [x] Troubleshooting decision tree - Completed on 2025-08-04
-  - [ ] Implementation decision tree
+  - [x] Implementation decision tree - Completed on 2025-08-04
-  - [ ] Performance optimization process
+  - [x] Performance optimization process - Completed on 2025-08-04

 ### 4. Expanded Troubleshooting Guides

-- [ ] Create dedicated troubleshooting section
-  - [ ] Common Spark errors and solutions
-  - [ ] Serverless SQL query performance issues
-  - [ ] Connectivity and network issues
-  - [ ] Authentication and authorization problems
-- [ ] Add logging and monitoring guidance

-### 5. Unreleased Features Implementation

-- [ ] Integration with Azure DevOps for CI/CD
-  - [ ] Document Azure DevOps pipeline setup for Synapse
-  - [ ] Create sample YAML pipeline definitions
-  - [ ] Add best practices for DevOps with Synapse
-- [ ] Interactive demos and tutorials
-  - [ ] Create interactive notebook-based tutorials
-  - [ ] Add step-by-step implementation guides
-- [ ] Performance benchmarks and recommendations
-  - [ ] Create performance testing methodology
-  - [ ] Document benchmark results for common scenarios
-  - [ ] Add performance optimization recommendations
-- [ ] Security best practices and compliance guides
-  - [ ] Expand security documentation with industry standards
-  - [ ] Create compliance mapping guides (GDPR, HIPAA, etc.)
-  - [ ] Document security monitoring and auditing
+- [x] Create dedicated troubleshooting section - Completed on 2025-08-14
+  - [x] Common Spark errors and solutions - Completed on 2025-08-13
+  - [x] Serverless SQL query performance issues - Completed on 2025-08-13
+  - [x] Connectivity and network issues - Completed on 2025-08-13
+  - [x] Authentication and authorization problems - Completed on 2025-08-13
+  - [x] Delta Lake troubleshooting - Completed on 2025-08-13
+  - [x] Pipeline execution issues - Completed on 2025-08-13
+- [x] Add logging and monitoring guidance - Completed on 2025-08-14
+  - [x] Synapse Analytics monitoring best practices - Completed on 2025-08-14
+  - [x] Log Analytics integration - Completed on 2025-08-14
+  - [x] Alerting setup guidelines - Completed on 2025-08-14
+  - [x] Custom logging implementation - Completed on 2025-08-14

+### 5. DevOps Integration and CI/CD

+- [x] Integration with Azure DevOps for CI/CD - Completed on 2025-08-14
+  - [x] Document Azure DevOps pipeline setup for Synapse - Completed on 2025-08-14
+  - [x] Create sample YAML pipeline definitions for common scenarios - Completed on 2025-08-14
+  - [x] Add best practices for DevOps with Synapse - Completed on 2025-08-14
+  - [x] Source control integration patterns - Completed on 2025-08-14
+  - [x] Automated testing for Synapse artifacts - Completed on 2025-08-14

+### 6. Interactive Learning Resources

+- [x] Interactive demos and tutorials - Completed on 2025-08-14
+  - [x] Create interactive notebook-based tutorials - Completed on 2025-08-14
+  - [x] Add step-by-step implementation guides - Completed on 2025-08-14
+  - [x] End-to-end solution implementation examples - Completed on 2025-08-14
+  - [x] Multi-workload orchestration examples - Completed on 2025-08-14
+  - [x] Hybrid scenario (on-premises + cloud) examples - Completed on 2025-08-14

+### 7. Performance Benchmarks and Optimization

+- [x] Performance benchmarks and recommendations - Completed on 2025-08-14
+  - [x] Create performance testing methodology - Completed on 2025-08-14
+  - [x] Document benchmark results for common scenarios - Completed on 2025-08-14
+  - [x] Add performance optimization recommendations - Completed on 2025-08-14
+  - [x] Advanced Spark pool configuration and tuning - Completed on 2025-08-14
+  - [x] Memory management best practices - Completed on 2025-08-14
+  - [x] Dynamic allocation strategies - Completed on 2025-08-14
+  - [x] SQL pool performance optimization techniques - Completed on 2025-08-14

+### 8. Visual Enhancements to Documentation

+- [x] Add visual elements to documentation - Completed on 2025-08-15
+  - [x] Add rich admonitions (info, note, tip, warning, etc.) to improve readability - Completed on 2025-08-15
+  - [x] Incorporate Material Design icons and FontAwesome icons - Completed on 2025-08-15
+  - [x] Add card-based layouts for key information sections - Completed on 2025-08-15
+  - [x] Include Mermaid diagrams for process flows - Completed on 2025-08-15
+  - [x] Add architecture and component images - Completed on 2025-08-15
+- [x] Enhance consolidated guides with visual elements - Completed on 2025-08-15
+  - [x] Add visual enhancements to Delta Lake guide - Completed on 2025-08-15
+  - [x] Add visual enhancements to Serverless SQL guide - Completed on 2025-08-15
+  - [x] Add visual enhancements to Integration guide - Completed on 2025-08-15
+- [x] Fix markdown lint issues in documentation - Completed on 2025-08-15

+### 8. Security, Compliance and Governance

+- [x] Security best practices and compliance guides - Completed on 2025-08-14
+  - [x] Expand security documentation with industry standards - Completed on 2025-08-14
+  - [x] Create compliance mapping guides (GDPR, HIPAA, etc.) - Completed on 2025-08-14
+  - [x] Document security monitoring and auditing - Completed on 2025-08-14
+  - [x] Defense-in-depth implementation examples - Completed on 2025-08-14
+  - [x] Role-based access control patterns for different personas - Completed on 2025-08-14
   - [x] Add guide for creating managed serverless databases using Spark database schema - Completed on 2025-08-03
   - [x] Add guidance on auto-creation of external tables in serverless - Completed on 2025-08-03
   - [x] Explain layered architecture (raw vs. silver/gold) best practices - Completed on 2025-08-03
   - [x] Create visual diagrams and flowcharts to illustrate concepts - Completed on 2025-08-03
   - [x] Add code examples for implementation - Completed on 2025-08-03

+### 9. Content Structure and Cross-Reference Improvements

+- [x] Enhance content structure and navigation - Completed on 2025-08-14
+  - [x] Complete all placeholder/empty files with comprehensive content - Completed on 2025-08-14
+  - [x] Add related topics sections to all pages - Completed on 2025-08-14
+  - [x] Verify breadcrumb implementation across all documents - Completed on 2025-08-14
+  - [x] Standardize documentation depth across all sections - Completed on 2025-08-14
+  - [x] Create consistent document templates - Completed on 2025-08-14

+### 10. Documentation Structure Simplification

+- [x] Simplify and consolidate documentation structure - Completed on 2025-08-15
+  - [x] Merge fragmented Delta Lake example files into comprehensive guide - Completed on 2025-08-15
+  - [x] Merge fragmented Serverless SQL example files into comprehensive guide - Completed on 2025-08-15
+  - [x] Consolidate Azure integration examples into unified guide - Completed on 2025-08-15
+  - [x] Update mkdocs.yml navigation to reflect consolidated structure - Completed on 2025-08-15
+  - [x] Fix lint issues and broken links in consolidated guides - Completed on 2025-08-15
+  - [x] Update code examples index to reference new consolidated guides - Completed on 2025-08-15

 ## Previously Completed Tasks